Rosalie E. Wahl: The Campaign

-Wahl assembled a coalition of William Mitchell law alumni, faculty, and students, as well as elites and grassroots organizers for social change, from feminists, to public interest lawyers, to Quakers, to the League of Women Voters.
+Wahl assembled a coalition of William Mitchell College of Law alumni, faculty, and students, as well as elites and grassroots organizers for social change, from feminists, to public interest lawyers, to Quakers, to the League of Women Voters.
 She also proved to be an effective campaigner.
-Her down-home-folks style played well at backyard gatherings and house parties, her passion for the underdog often in evidence.
 Mattson’s dishonesty in the debate before the Ramsey County Bar Association, his efforts to smear Wahl's son in the press, and negative campaign further aroused Wahl’s fighting spirit.
-While trying to conscientiously serve as a justice on the Supreme Court, Wahl traversed the state, speaking to bar associations, women’s groups, and other community organizations, such as churches and hospitals.
-Wahl never succumbed to “black robe disease”—seeing herself as indistinguishable from the role and taking herself too seriously.
-Wahl recalls the phone calls she used to trade with her friend Harriet Lansing, who was appointed to the Ramsey County District Court soon after Wahl was named to the Supreme Court.
-‘I would call up and say, ‘Is this Judge Lansing?’ and she would say, ‘Justice Wahl?’ and we’d go ‘Ho, Ho, Ho!’
-Who are we at playing judges?
-This is a role, and we’re the person in it; we don’t become indistinguishable.
-I think there is the difference somewhat in men and women.”
+While serving as a justice on the Supreme Court, Wahl traversed the state, speaking to bar associations, women’s groups, and other community organizations, such as churches and hospitals.

 The third factor was the quality of the candidate.
 Wahl was an experienced advocate—not from working for a prestigious law firm, but from defending the indigent as a public defender.
-As a clinical law professor, Wahl not only supervised the students’ representation of complaints, but she had substantial experience arguing criminal law cases before the Supreme Court—appellate experience her challenger lacked.
-She had the support of her colleagues on the bench, the wider legal community, women, and the political establishment of both parties.
-After the primary, which eliminated the two trial judge candidates, the Minnesota State Bar Association took its traditional plebiscite on judicial candidates and Wahl got 2,547 votes to 779 for Robert Mattson Sr., the other top vote getter of the primary.
-(The two district court judges with judicial experience lost in the primary.)
+As a clinical law professor, Wahl not only supervised students but she had substantial experience arguing criminal law cases before the Supreme Court—unlike Mattson.
+She had the support of both political parties.
+The Minnesota State Bar Association took its traditional plebiscite on judicial candidates and Wahl got 2,547 votes to 779 for Robert Mattson Sr., the other top vote getter of the primary.